data-integrations/wrangler/docs/directives/format-unix-timestamp.md

 ## Usage Notes

-The `format-unix-timestamp` directive will parse a UNIX timestamp, using a pattern string.
+The FORMAT-UNIX-TIMESTAMP directive will parse a UNIX timestamp, using a pattern string.
 The `<column>` should contain valid UNIX-style timestamps.

 ## Examples

-See [format-date](format-date.md) for an explanation and example of these pattern strings.
+See [FORMAT-DATE](format-date.md) for an explanation and example of these pattern strings.